payne/documentation/quickReference/JavaScript-ES5-Quick-Reference.md

 ### Invocation Patterns
 Method invocation pattern: `this` is bound to the object the function is a property of

-Function invocation pattern: `this` is bound to the global object if the function isn’t a property of an object
+Function invocation pattern: `this` is bound to the global object if the function isn't a property of an object

 Constructor invocation pattern: `this` is bound to the new object that is created and returned by the constructor function